NachoXx25/Backend-WebMovil/README.md

 ```bash
     dotnet run
 ```

+# Important
+This system requires certain credentials to run properly.
+These credentials are not included in the GitHub repository due to confidentiality reasons.
+If you are a stakeholder and need these credentials to run the program, please contact the repository owner or maintainers.

 # Usage
 You can test the API using the Postman collection file included in this repository: Taller IDWM.postman_collection.json.